qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 Not implemented yet

 ### VM Power Management
-#### Returns the power state of the VM & Changes the VM power state
+- Returns the power state of the VM
+- Changes the VM power state

-These 2 are implemented as vmware_workstation_power
+Complete!
+This section is implemented as vmware_workstation_power.

 ### VM Shared Folders Management
 #### Returns all shared folders mounted in the VM